 Are you from a practice / health organisation where you would like to learn more about how physical activity can make a difference to you and your patients?

-To book your free Moving Health Professionals Programme session (Public Health England and Sport England funded, min 15 people), please contact us using the details at the bottom of this page.
+To arrange your FREE Physical Activity Clinical Champion training session (Public Health England and Sport England funded, min 15 people), please contact us using the details below.

 Make Your Move - Practical Resources

 Make your Move is the localised campaign for Leicestershire, Leicester and Rutland linked to the UK Chief Medical Officers recommendations on physical activity levels.

 We hope this simplified and localised campaign will bring greater awareness to the recommended physical activity levels for Under 5's, children and young people, adults and older adults.

 Would you like some of these resources to encourage your patients to become active Could you add a video to your waiting room?
 Or share some messages over social media?

 Download the Make Your Move Resources via the link below or contact us to request flyers or posters.

 The Exercise Referral Scheme offers individuals aged 16+ who are currently inactive (doing less than 30 minutes of physical activity per week) and living with a medium or high risk medical condition to sessions of community or leisure centre-based activity at discounted rates.
 Click on the link below for more information.

 Alongside health and care partners, we are implementing a free postural stability exercise programme called Steady Steps with support from each of the localities across Leicestershire and Rutland.